Skip to Content

 Will a Used Mower Fit in a Trunk?

 Most medium-size mowers will fit in the trunk of a family-size car.
-A hatchback will obviously be your best option save maybe a pickup.
+A hatchback will be your best option, save maybe a pickup.

-Most modern mowers are equipped with a toolless handlebar release which allows the operator to fold the handlebars flat across the body of the mower.
+Most modern mowers are equipped with a toolless handlebar release which allows the operator to fold the handlebars flat across the mower’s body.

 Check out the video repair section for more details on these and many other repair tips.